Trevor Story Preview, Player Props: Red Sox vs. Nationals

 - The pitching staff for the Nationals has a collective 7.7 K/9, the second-worst in the league.

-- The Nationals have a 4.89 team ERA that ranks 27th among all league pitching staffs.
+- The Nationals have the 27th-ranked team ERA among all league pitching staffs (4.87).

-- His most recent time out was on Wednesday against the Philadelphia Phillies, when the left-hander tossed five innings, surrendering six earned runs while allowing seven hits.
+- The lefty's last time out was on Thursday against the Philadelphia Phillies, when he went five innings, surrendering no earned runs while allowing only one hit.

 © 2023 Data Skrive.
 All rights reserved.